 What happens if I fail to renew my Ontario driver’s licence?

 No matter what licence class you have, you are committing a serious crime if you have an invalid licence and get behind the wheel of a car.
 According to the Ontario Highway Traffic Act, driving without a licence is classified as an offense with a fine of at least $200 and up to $1,000.
 If you have a novice licence and are caught breaking the rules, you risk having your licence suspended.
 This will also get you some demerit points, making getting a licence renewal much more difficult and likely increasing the price of your auto insurance premiums.

 When will my new licence arrive?

 According to the ServiceOntario website, your new driver’s licence will arrive in the mail within 4 to 6 weeks.
+Don’t fret, though!
+You can still drive in during the time it takes for your licence to arrive.
 In the meantine, save and print your temporary driver’s licence at the end of your transaction.
 You must carry it with your expired photo driver’s licence while driving until your new one arrives.

 Once you receive your new driver’s licence, you must destroy your old driver’s licence and your printed temporary driver’s licence.

 Your default fines must be paid in-full before renewing your driver’s licence, plate stickers or ordering a custom licence plate.
 This applies to any unpaid moving violations, including speeding, drinking and driving, careless driving and racing.
 These fines DO NOT include parking or highway toll fines.
 You may also need to pay a reinstatement fee if you have a licence suspension.
 To pay default fines, reinstatement fees, or other penalties online, you’ll need: